 Can Cats Eat Blackberries?
 Vet-Reviewed Nutrition Info

 Cats are usually picky eaters.
-They love their protein and tend to stay away from most plant-based foods because, as obligate carnivores, they don’t need such foods to stay healthy.
+They love their protein and tend to stay away from most plant based foods because, as obligate carnivores, they don’t need such foods to stay healthy.
 However, some cats do like to try new foods, even when it comes to fresh fruits like blackberries.
 Blackberries grow wildly across many swaths of the United States alone.

 Your cat might be sneaking blackberry snacks when they spend time outside without your knowledge, depending on where you live.
-So, it’s important to know whether blackberries are safe for cats to eat if you know that this fruit is within reach of your kitty, even if just occasionally.
+So, it is important to know whether blackberries are safe for cats to eat if you know that this fruit is within reach of your kitty, even if just occasionally.
 The good news is that yes, cats can eat blackberries without the worry of any side effects – other than the possibility of an upset tummy and diarrhea if too many are eaten at once.
 This article goes over what you should know about feeding blackberries to your cat.
 Read on!

 Are Blackberries Healthy for Cats?

 Not only are blackberries okay for cats to eat in moderation, but they provide some health benefits to note as well.
-These benefits, however, are limited by the small amount of blackberries that cats can safely eat without getting a stomach upset, as well as act as extra nutrients to compliment their complete and balanced diet.
+These benefits, however, are limited by the small amount of blackberries that cats can safely eat without getting a stomach upset, as well as act as extra nutrients to complement their complete and balanced diet.

 First and most importantly, blackberries contain high amounts of antioxidants that work to fight off free radicals and protect against cellular damage.
 Antioxidants can also help keep inflammation under control.
 Blackberries also contain vitamins and minerals that help to keep immune systems healthy.
 The fiber in this fruit can even help keep your furry family member’s digestive system in good shape.